Posts with the Tag Photometry:

 And if you're doing a rough cutoff at amp/magerr>10, you will get perhaps not necessarily true variables, but, at least potentially interesting objects.

 Let's use this insight to see if we spot any pattern in the distribution of these interesting objects.
 We'll use the HEALPix technique I've discussed three years ago in this blog, but with a little twist from ADQL 2.1: The Common Table Expressions or CTEs I have already mentioned in my blog post on ADQL 2.1 and then advertised in the piece on the Henry Draper catalogue.
-The brief idea, again, is that you can write queries and give them a name that you can use elsewhere in the query as if it were an actual table.
-It's not much different from normal subqueries, but you can re-use CTEs in multiple places in the query (hence the “common”), and it's usually more readable.
+The brief idea, again, is that you can write queries and give their results a name that you can use elsewhere in the query as if it were an actual table.
+It's not much different from normal subqueries, but you can re-use CTEs in multiple places in the query (hence the “common”), and they are usually more readable.

 Here, we first create a version of the photometry table that contains HEALPixes and our variability measure, use that to compute two unsophisticated per-HEALPix statistics and eventually join these two to our observable, the ratio of suspected variables to all stars observed (the multiplication with 1.0 is a cheap way to make a float out of a value, which is necessary here because a/b does integer division in ADQL if a and b are both integers):